HaohanZhutcd/Computational_Method/README.md

 I have created a median filter which produces the same output as the median filter in the numpy library.
 In addition, I have compared the execution time and output of median filters and cubic splines.

 [Here](https://github.com/HaohanZhutcd/Computational_Method.git
 ) is a link to my github.
+PS: Choose 'master' branch.

 ---